swordapp/swordv3/src/sections/CONTENT_DISPOSITION.md

 There are three general deposit operations in SWORD:

 1. A direct upload of some content, which may be Metadata, a By-Reference document, or a Binary File (which may itself be Packaged Content)
-2. A Segment Upload Initialisation
+2. A Segmented Upload Initialisation
-3. A segment for a Segment Upload
+3. A File Segment for a Segmented Upload

-Each of these has a different Content-Disposition, which makes it clear to the server what it should do with that content.
+Each of these has a different `Content-Disposition`, which makes it clear to the server what it should do with that content.

 There are two aspects which control what the Content-Disposition should be:

 * The Upload Type
 * The Content

-The requirements below define what Disposition Type and Parameters are required for each kind of request.
+The requirements below define what *Disposition Type* and *Parameters* are required for each kind of request.
 The requirements should be interpreted according to the following hierarchy for each of the above aspects:

 The hierarchy for the Upload Type is: